 3. Pangarchulla Peak Trek along with Kuari Pass

 Why I say ‘along with’ is because Pangarchulla Peak shares its trails with Kuari Pass.
 And if you are doing this in April and May, you might even need some technical equipment to climb the peak.
 If you have never climbed a peak before, make this one your maiden.
-Pangarchulla Peak offers a great opportunity for trekkers looking for a moderate peak climb experience.
+Pangarchulla Peak offers a great lesser known opportunity for trekking in Himalayas.

 Maximum altitude: 4,480m

 Peaks Visible: Nanda Devi, Neelkanth, Chaukhamba Massif, Hathi Godha, Dronagiri, Trishul, Kamet, and Mana

 4. Deo Tibba Base Camp in place of Hampta Pass

 Located in the same region of Himachal Pradesh, Deo Tibba base camp matches the standards of Hampta with a much higher adventure quotient.
 What is unique on this trek are the snowclad views of Mt.
 Deo Tibba, Indrasan Peak,and Inderkilla.
 Base camp of the Deo Tibba mountain peak is a mesmerising place because of the sheer possibilities it showcases.
 When you have a grand peak staring at you from such a close proximity, you know you are there!
 It's a stunning sight to say the least.
 And if you are worried of missing out on Chandratal Lake, there is a Mini Chandratal on Deo Tibba too.

 Peaks Visible: Mt.
 Deo Tibba, Indrasan Peak, and Inderkilla

 5. Panwali Kantha Trek in place of Kedarkantha